sourcemain/tab_container/README.md

     /// The [TextStyle] applied to the text of the currently selected tab.
     ///
+    /// Must specify the same properties as [unselectedTextStyle].
     /// Defaults to Theme.of(context).textTheme.bodyText2.
     final TextStyle? selectedTextStyle;

     /// The [TextStyle] applied to the text of currently unselected tabs.
     ///
+    /// Must specify the same properties as [selectedTextStyle].
     /// Defaults to Theme.of(context).textTheme.bodyText2.
     final TextStyle? unselectedTextStyle;